 At this point I am basically sold in terms of keeping track of books and TBR.
 But I was wondering how it would enhance my experience while reading a book.
 So I conducted an experiment with I Hope You’re Listening by Tom Ryan!

 Right off the bat, StoryGraph’s search function is far superior to Goodreads.
 I’ve searched about 20 books and haven’t run into an issue yet, plus when you click on the book in search results you get useful information about the book!
-(Note: usually the cover is also included, but was not available for this title.)
+(Note: usually the cover is also included, but was not available for this title when the screenshot was originally taken.)

 Once you’ve mark the book as read, you get the option to add a review… and the star ratings are in increments of 0.25!
 You are also able to tag the book with keywords, note diversity and trigger warnings, and write a full review.